-After initialisation, the horizontal density gradients in R100 grow for about 10 days, and afterwards the frequency of strong gradients begins to decline, indicating frontal arrest as soon as the absolute horizontal density gradient reaches a critical value.
-STPPs develop rapidly within about a day; they are characterised by relative vorticities and divergences reaching multiple of the Coriolis parameter, and strong vertical speeds of $\mathcal{O}(100)$ m day-1.
-The frequency distribution of relative vorticity is clearly biased towards negative (anticyclonic) values.
-The horizontal divergence and the vertical motion are predominantly controlled by the velocity field associated with internal waves and to a lesser extent by frontal secondary circulations.
+The horizontal density gradients in R100 grow for about 10 days, and afterwards the frequency of occurrence of strong gradients begins to decline, indicating frontal arrest as soon as the absolute horizontal density gradient reaches a critical value.
+STPPs develop rapidly within about a day; they are characterised by relative vorticities and divergences reaching multiple of the Coriolis parameter, where the frequency distribution of relative vorticity is clearly biased towards negative (anticyclonic) values.
+Vertical velocities of $\mathcal{O}(100)$ m day-1 are diagnosed in R100.
+However, as the vertical motion is predominantly controlled by internal waves and to a lesser extent by frontal secondary circulations, estimates of the vertical velocities associated with submesoscale processes are one order of magnitude less.